ThatsLiamS/Coin-Flipper/README.md

 ## Contributing

 Contributions are always welcome!
-A massive benefit of being an open-source bot is the whole community coming togetherto contribute and improve Coin Flipper.
+A massive benefit of being an open-source bot is the whole community coming together to contribute and improve Coin Flipper.

 See `contributing.md` for ways to get started.
 Please adhere to this project's `code of conduct`.